 - Rainforest detects disagreement between 2 original testers for a platform

 - Rainforest detects that a tester has exited their task prematurely

 - Rainforest detects that a tester has been idle for longer than 15 minutes

 - Rainforest detects that a run is taking longer than expected to complete

-- Rainforest detects significant discrepancy in the meta-data (time on step, button clicks relative to other testers, etc...) between testers sent to a run
+- Rainforest detects a significant discrepancy in the meta-data (time on the step, button clicks relative to other testers, etc...) between testers sent to a run

 If you have any questions regarding the results of a particular test, please reach out to firstname.lastname@example.org!